DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-01-24-allocations-cycle-summary.md

   content: RequestForAllocations
 }) }}

-If providers had permission ro recruit they were sent this email.
+If providers had permission to recruit they were then sent this email.

 ## Email to providers 2 (Permission To Recruit)